aws/SigV4-for-AWS-IoT-embedded-sdk/MISRA.md

         in use and changing the name will break existing user projects.
 Thus, for backwards compatibility, the macro is not modified and kept as is and the deviation is suppressed.

+_Ref 18.2.1_

+- MISRA Rule 18.2 states that two pointers may only be subtracted if they point to elements of the same array.
+In this library, array of bytes are used to process data.
+Functions which fill the arrays with data update an index to an offset.
+        To know the amount of data added to the array, the beginning address of the array has to be subtracted from the index.
+It is manually verified that the index will always be within bounds of the array.
+However, Coverity is flagging this as a deviation.
+Thus, we are suppressing it.